kluchsin/kluchsin.github.io/_talks/nesf_posters.md

 Poster Presentations
 =====
-``Pushing the boundaries of lunar ice: the effects of vertical volatile transport in seasonally shadowed regions'', 2020 ``Using LCROSS as a Template for Future Impact Missions: Probing Sediment and Volatile Stratification'', 2019
+* "Pushing the boundaries of lunar ice: the effects of vertical volatile transport in seasonally shadowed regions", 2020
+* "Using LCROSS as a Template for Future Impact Missions: Probing Sediment and Volatile Stratification", 2019